vita4144/ai-qa-rag-agent/README.md

 ## AI Quality Pipeline

-🗂️ 1.
+## 🗂️ 1.
 Designing the Golden Test Set
 To evaluate a RAG pipeline, you must first establish a baseline of truth.
+I built my local Chroma vector database and my custom evaluation dataset (`eval_baseline.csv`) using the [Customer Support Tickets - CRM dataset](https://www.kaggle.com/datasets/ajverse/customer-support-tickets-crm-dataset) on Kaggle.

+This dataset provides 20,000 synthetic omnichannel support tickets, allowing me to test the AI against realistic, unstructured customer complaints without risking the exposure of real Personally Identifiable Information (PII).

+My test set design strategy focused on three specific scenarios found within the dataset:
+* **Direct Extractions:** Queries that map perfectly to a single ticket's `Ticket_Description` (e.g., *"What happens when I open the settings tab?"*).
+This tests the retriever's baseline capability.
+* **Synthesis Queries:** Questions requiring the AI to combine context from the data to form a cohesive policy answer.
+* **Adversarial / Out-of-Scope Queries:** I deliberately included questions completely unrelated to tech support (e.g., *"What is the company policy for employee weekend overtime pay?"*).
+The `ground_truth` for these was mapped to "I do not know."
+This is a critical QA step to ensure the AI gracefully handles missing context without hallucinating outside of the CRM data.

+To evaluate a RAG pipeline, you must first establish a baseline of truth.
 I designed a custom evaluation dataset (eval_baseline.csv) based on a dataset of real-world synthetic customer support tickets (support_tickets.csv).

-My test set design strategy focused on three specific scenarios:
-* Direct Extractions: Queries that map perfectly to a single ticket (e.g., "What happens when I open the settings tab?").
-This tests the retriever's baseline capability.
-* Synthesis Queries: Questions requiring the AI to combine context from the data.
-* Adversarial / Out-of-Scope Queries: I deliberately included questions completely unrelated to customer support (e.g., "What is the company policy for employee weekend overtime pay?").
-The ground_truth for these was mapped to "I do not know."
-This is a critical QA step to ensure the AI gracefully handles missing context without hallucinating.

-⚖️ 2.
+## ⚖️ 2.
 Measuring Quality with Ragas

 Once the test set was designed, I built an automated evaluation script (evaluate_metrics.py) that queries the live RAG application and scores the outputs using the Ragas framework.
 I focused on three primary metrics: